aaronccasanova/aacc/packages/designtokens.io/README.md

 ### `traverse(designTokens: DesignTokens, options: TraverseOptions)`

-Traverses the design tokens and executes synchronous callbacks for each token type defined in the options config.
+Traverses the design tokens and executes synchronous callbacks for each token type defined in the `TraverseOptions`.

 - `designTokens`: The design tokens to traverse.
 - `options`: The traversal options.